 Why do Liverpool fans boo the national anthem?

-Liverpool will play the national anthem at Anfield to mark the coronation of King Charles III.
+Liverpool fans booed and jeered the national anthem - on the day of the coronation of King Charles III.

-Reds supporters notably booed the national anthem before the 2021/22 FA Cup final - when Prince William was a guest of honour at Wembley - and the decision from the club to mark the coronation is set to be controversial among some fans.
+“God Save the King” was played before the club’s fixture against Brentford, prompting section of the Anfield crowd to voice their displeasure.

+Chants of “Liverpool, Liverpool” could also be heard from the Kop while the anthem played.

 The Premier League had advised clubs to play ‘God Save the King’ before kick-off, but did not make it compulsory.